 (d)(1) Each dispenser who dispenses any Schedule II, III, or IV controlled substances shall register with the VPMS.

 (2) Except in the event of electronic or technological failure, dispensers shall query the VPMS in accordance with rules adopted by the Commissioner of Health.

 (3) Pharmacies and other dispensers shall report each dispensed prescription for a Schedule II, III, or IV controlled substance to the VPMS within 24 hours or one business day after dispensing.

-(e) The Commissioner of Health shall, after consultation with the Controlled Substances and Pain Management Advisory Council, adopt rules necessary to effect the purposes of this section.
+(e) The Commissioner of Health shall, after consultation with the Vermont Prescription Drug Advisory Council, adopt rules necessary to effect the purposes of this section.
 The Commissioner and the Council shall consider additional circumstances under which health care providers should be required to query the VPMS, including whether health care providers should be required to query the VPMS prior to writing a prescription for any opioid Schedule II, III, or IV controlled substance or when a patient requests renewal of a prescription for an opioid Schedule II, III, or IV controlled substance written to treat acute pain, and the Commissioner may adopt rules accordingly.

 (f) Each professional licensing authority for health care providers and dispensers shall consider the statutory requirements, rules, and standards adopted pursuant to this section in disciplinary proceedings when determining whether a licensee has complied with the applicable standard of care.
 (Added 2013, No. 75, § 11; amended 2015, No. 173 (Adj.
-Sess.), § 2.)
+Sess.), § 2; 2019, No. 82, § 8.)

 § 4290.
 Replacement prescriptions and medications